WebOrigami/docs/content/pattern/interface.md

 ];
 ```

-One thing that makes `Map` more interesting than an array-of-arrays is that finding a value in a `Map` designed to be much faster at finding a given key and the value associated with it.
-Another point that’s vital for our purposes is that `Map` is a class whose members can be overridden.

-We can actually pass an array-of-arrays to the `Map` constructor to populate it with an initial set of entries.
+We can pass such an array-of-arrays to the `Map` constructor to populate it with an initial set of entries.
 We could initialize a `Map` with our sample post data:

 ```js
 const m = new Map([